 One Bible story about Roots

-Of the many stories we have about Abraham (Genesis 11.27 - 25.8), his trust is most obvious in the following story about "sacrificing" his son Isaac.
-It sets the Roots Rhythm for us.
+Of the many stories we have about Abraham (Genesis 11.27 - 25.8), his trust in God is most obvious in the following story about his willingness to give up his son Isaac as a human sacrifice at God's request.
+(Spoiler alert: it didn't happen.)
+The twist at the end of this story sets the Roots Rhythm for us.

 Genesis 22.1-18, The Message